D2: 固安 → 定兴 - Autumn Allegro in Asia - CycleBlaze

 I didn't see anyone until after I came back from dinner.
 Dressed in plainclothes and smoking a cigarette outside the entrance, he didn't identify himself as police, but he was pretty clearly waiting for me, and he definitely knew more than your average Chinese person about topics like visas and how employment status can be tied to one's ability to stay in the country.

-So, I casually name-dropped the fuck out of that conversation.
+So, I casually name-dropped the hell out of that conversation.
 Never in the "I'm important" bragging sort of way that makes people rightfully want to kick you down a notch.
 But, instead the bitching about my job (which I love) and how much it sucks, and why I'm glad to be on vacation kind of way that doesn't give them an opening.

 Places Named Marriott Series